GorgonzolaRex/wizardry-daphne-guide/docs/events/battlefront/season-1/battlefront-season-1.md

 ### Hero's Sigil: Dark

+!!! warning "Review this section carefully before registering for the Aspirant League."

 === "Basics"

     - Referred to in-game as both a sigil and a "medal".
 It is a passive skill listed under a unit's Stat page.
 Future seasons will offer additional medals, but only one can be equipped at a time.